Numerical-Analysis/course/README.md

-# Fall 2017 Math 395 Numerical Analysis  (and Numerical Linear Algebra)
+# Fall 2017 Math 395 Numerical Analysis

 Course website: https://github.com/Numerical-Analysis/course

+# About GitHub
+- You need to have a GitHub account.

 # How to do your python projects
 - Step 1: Go to the link for that project.